- Community

 -

 GenerosityNZ: a digital search facility for funding information in Aotearoa.
-They have three search tools that connect people to funding opportunities. givME offers access to scholarships and grants for individuals. givUS lists resource schemes for communities, volunteer organisations and clubs. givER connects businesses with community groups to achieve positive social impacts.
+They have two search tools that connect people to funding opportunities. givME offers access to scholarships and grants for individuals. givUS lists resource schemes for communities, volunteer organisations and clubs.
+Access to GenerosityNZ is available via our libraries (with a library card).
+Click here to get started.

 -